 - Pay online the total price of the program.

-- Once paid, the booking is subject to confirmation according to availability, and it will be confirmed within the next 24 to 72 business hours (consider that this term might be extended to 7 business days in periods of high demand).
+- Once paid, the booking is subject to confirmation according to availability, and it will be confirmed within the next 24 to 72 business hours (bear in mind that this frame could be extended to 7 business hours during periods og high demand).

 - Cancellation policy (with 100% reimbursement) is with 31 days’ notice.